The Shedstore Blog

 As children are exposed more and more to screen time, social media and gaming, a playhouse can help keep a balance with good old traditional play.

-So, you’ve wisely decided to add a playhouse to your outdoor space, perhaps as a birthday gift or Christmas present.
+So, you’ve wisely decided to add a playhouse to your outdoor space, perhaps as a birthday gift or Christmas present for your children.
 Now you need to decide on which playhouse is the one for you and your family.

 Why Choose Wood?

 The natural timbers of a wooden playhouse help them to blend in with the traditional garden.
-From the quaint wendy house right up to the chalet style playhouse with a dormer and second floor, the wood construct
+From the quaint wendy house right up to the chalet style playhouse with a dormer and second floor, the wood construction makes a playhouse seem like a ‘grown up’ home j